tnbezue/yaooc/README.md

 # Yet Another Object Oriented C (yaooc)

 As the name suggests, YAOOC is another framework to make C a bit more like C++ -- new, delete, string class, vector, map, iterators, etc.

+It also adds features that are found in scripting languages.
+For the string class has methods such as split and chomp.
+It also allows == and != to match (or not match) a regular expession.

+To get an idea of the features, review the tutorial (doc/yaooc/tutoria).
+Each lesson is only one or two pages.
+The entire tutorial should take 30-45 minutes to complete.

 ## Examples